Medications

 Dispose of pills and capsules at a police station, hospital or pharmacy drug drop box.
 Do not flush.
 Contact law enforcement about vape and vaping products.

-Pills, tablets and capsules can be properly disposed through the Cuyahoga County Sheriff's Office Rx Drug Drop Box Program.
-Residents can deposit unused, unwanted or expired prescription drugs at drop boxes located at law enforcement agencies throughout Cuyahoga County and all four campuses of Cuyahoga Community College.
-To find a drop off location, visit www.RXdrugdropbox.org or dial 211.
+Pills, tablets, and capsules can be properly disposed of through the Cuyahoga County Sheriff's Office Rx Drug Drop Box Program.
+Residents can deposit unused, unwanted, or expired prescription drugs at drop boxes at law enforcement agencies throughout Cuyahoga County and all four campuses of Cuyahoga Community College.
+To find a drop-off location, visit www.RXdrugdropbox.org or dial 211.
 You can also use this website’s geolocation services or choose your community from the green ‘Select a City’ drop-down at the top of the page and click 'See Details.'

 Liquid medications are not accepted in the Sheriff's Rx Drop Box Program.
-Properly dispose of liquid medication by mixing it with something like coffee grounds, cat litter, dirt or sawdust to make it undesirable or unusable.
-Once the liquid is in unusable state, place it in the regular trash for proper disposal.
+Properly dispose of liquid medication by mixing it with coffee grounds, cat litter, dirt, or sawdust to make it undesirable or unusable.
+Once the liquid is unusable, place it in the regular trash for proper disposal.
 Do not flush liquid medications into our sewer system or waterways.

-Contact your local police department or law enforcement agency about disposal of e-cigarettes or vaping products.
+Do not put e-cigarettes or vaping products in your household trash or recycling.
+Contact your local police department or law enforcement agency about the disposal of e-cigarettes, vape pens, or vaping products.

 Special Collection Events

 Our partners at the Northeast Ohio Regional Sewer District host seasonal Pitch Those Pills collection events at select Discount Drug Mart locations.
 Pills, capsules, and liquids are accepted for proper disposal.
-Rx collection events are completed for 2023.
+Rx collection events will be held in 2024.

 Hospital and Pharmacy Collections

-Cleveland Clinic provides a safe method for disposal of medications that are expired or no longer needed.
-Cleveland Clinic has 14 drop boxes at its Northeast Ohio locations, including the Children’s Hospital, Euclid Avenue and Taussig Outpatient pharmacies at its main campus in Cleveland.
+Cleveland Clinic has 14 medication drop boxes at its Northeast Ohio locations, including the Children’s Hospital, Euclid Avenue, and Taussig Outpatient pharmacies at its main campus in Cleveland.
 The health system also has drop boxes at its family health centers and regional hospitals.
 See more about the medication disposal kiosks.
-Any approved prescription medications are accepted, including aerosols, liquids in sealed containers, tablets, capsules, creams and lotions.
+Prescription medications, including aerosols, liquids in sealed containers, tablets, capsules, creams, and lotions, are accepted.
 Disposal kiosks are available during regular pharmacy hours.

 Walgreens offers the Safe Medication Disposal Program.
 Drop-box receptacles at local Walgreens pharmacies are available during regular pharmacy hours.
 Locations in Cuyahoga County include: